vblanco20-1/vulkan-guide/docs/chapter-2/vulkan_render_pipeline.md

 At this point, we managed to setup the main render loop, so its the time to start rendering things.

-To render things, we have to understand how the vulkan rendering pipeline works.
+To render things, we have to understand how the Vulkan rendering pipeline works.

 ## The render pipeline
 The GPU has a lot of functionality used for rendering objects.
 This is not only the shaders (programs that run on the gpu), but also functionality for the hardware itself.